 It is really important to answer this question "What is a Pashmina scarf made of", as it has created mass confusion among the admirers of pure Pashmina scarves.
 Pashmina scarves are made of Cashmere wool which is sourced from Ladakh.
 Here an exotic rare goat grows Cashmere over its underbelly to survive freezing cold.
 This Wool is naturally gotten rid of in summers by the goat.
 It is later cleaned, spun, woven, and handcrafted into luxury Pashmina scarves, shawls, and other wrap accessories.

 But before, you spend those bucks on buying a Pashmina, it’s best you understand how to identify a genuine one.
 However, the question is

-There are certain properties of a Pashmina which can tell you if the Pashmina you own is original and real, and not fake.
-Here is a list of some features of a pure Pashmina
+There are certain properties of a Pashmina that helps you to check the original Pashmina shawl which is authentic and real, and not fake.
+How to know real Pashmina can be a challenge, but only if you follow these, you will be saved from owning a fake piece.
+Here is a list of some features of a pure Pashmina.

 This is the first and the most basic way to identify pure Cashmere.
 So, in case your luxury wrap doesn’t feel as soft and itches once you wrap it, you’ve got your hands on a fake one!
 This is because Pashmina is a hypoallergenic fibre, which does not cause any allergic reaction.
 It is generally smooth and soft as butter, because it is made up of fibres of fine diameter.
 Besides, it is not straight and bumpy, which means the fibres stick to themselves but do not stick out at all.